zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 So, Ilya says, “Maybe I can do that.”
 And Chang says, “Do what?” meaning what can you do.
 Ilya says, “I can work with a credit counselor so I don’t have to pay my bills.”
 Well, of course, this is not what a credit co unselor does.
 Chang says, “You’ve got it all wrong,” meaning you are completely incorrect.
 He says, “It took me years to pay off those bills.”
 To “pay off” is a two- word phrasal verb meaning to give the money back to someone who has lent you money.
 Chang says, “I just didn’t have debt collectors calling me at all hours of the day.”
 So, going to the credit counselor stopped the debt collectors from calling him.
 A “debt collector” is a person or company whose job it is to get you to pay your bills, and what they’ll do is they’ll call you, and keep calling you, to remind you  to pay your bills.

 Chang says, “A little advice: A little restraint now will  save you a lot of pain,” meaning a lot of pain later.
 “Restraint” is when you  don’t do something even though you could.
-To “show restraint” means I’m not goi ng to do something even though I could do it for some higher reason (for some  better reason).
+To “show restraint” means I’m not going to do something even though I could do it for some higher reason (for some  better reason).

 Ilya says, “Okay, okay.
 I got the message (I understand).
 Re mind me never to pay my bills in front of you again!”
 Of course, Ilya didn ’t really get the message, did she?